EMDR, Relapse Prevention, and Long-Term Recovery

 Recent research supports the integration of EMDR into relapse prevention plans:

-These findings reinforce that Addiction Focused EMDR is not only about trauma healing but also about sustaining long-term recovery.
+These findings reinforce that Addiction Focused EMDR addresses both trauma healing and the processes that support long-term recovery.

 Integrating EMDR into Long-Term Recovery Plans